shyampurk/dogtracker/AppUI/README.md

 ### Clearing the application state

-If you want to clear the previously uuploaded dog images then send the following URL
+If you want to clear the previously uploaded dog images then send the following URL

         http://139.59.4.109:4010/cleardb